Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 [running MapReduce on Alluxio](Running-Hadoop-MapReduce-on-Alluxio.html) to make sure Hadoop MapReduce can run with Alluxio.

-## 1 Use Alluxio as External Table Storage
+## Use Alluxio as External Table Storage

-Hive can create external tables stored on Alluxio.
-The setup is easy and requires no change to existing Hive tables..
+Hive can create external tables from files stored on Alluxio.
+The setup is fairly straightforward and isolated from other Hive tables.
+An example use case is to make frequently used Hive tables in Alluxio for high throughput and low latency by serving the files from memory storage.

 ### Configure Hive